 For programs with intensive, hands-on lab training (such as MLT, PTA, and Exercise Science), labs will be conducted with fewer students and time frames may be shortened.
 Lab skills assessments will involve staggered appointments, a limited faculty-to-student ratio, and a requirement for PPE including face masks and gloves.

 Changes in schedule, and other important updates, will be sent to you through email.
 Students are encouraged to check their maine.edu email regularly.

 In normal circumstances, students can elect to take one course per semester on a pass/fail basis.
 Courses in the General Education curriculum are normally excluded from this option, which must be exercised during the first two weeks of the semester.
-As a temporary academic policy for the Fall 2020 semester, through Dec.
-28, students may opt to convert any course into a pass/fail option.
-Additionally, students may request a Semester Withdrawal through Dec.
-28.
+As a temporary academic policy, students may opt to convert any course into a pass/fail option.
+Additionally, students may request a Semester Withdrawal.

-The last day to add or drop a class will be Friday, Sept.
-14.
+The last day to add a class will be Monday, Feb.
+1 and the last day to drop a class will be Monday, Feb.
+8.

 Yes, though there may be some exceptions for students who need to complete specific on-site classes to make degree progress.
 In these instances, advisors and faculty will be working to find appropriate alternatives.
 There are also certain courses that will need to be done in-person, such as labs and studio courses, though most programs have an option for degree progress completely online.
 Please contact your advisor or faculty if you have questions about a specific course.
 Your advising team will work with you if changes are needed to continue your progress toward your degree.

 No, those are three different course modalities.
 On-site classes require students to be in the classroom.
 Hyflex classes allow you to attend class meetings in the classroom, via Zoom, or by watching a recording of the class meeting.
 There are multiple course modalities that involve an online/Zoom format.
 To see the full list of course modalities and details on how they work, please check out this definition table.